avaneev/a5hash/README.md

 Output:

 ```
-55106 115862 123898
+76090 149759 160004
 ```

 ## Thanks

-The author acknowledges [Alisa Sireneva](https://github.com/purplesyringa), although their rhetoric was preeminently aggressive, for discovering a potential issue in the original `a5hash v1`.
+The author acknowledges [Alisa Sireneva](https://github.com/purplesyringa), although their rhetoric was predominantly negative, for discovering a potential issue in the original `a5hash v1`.
 This issue, which required inputs longer than 1000 bytes, was fully resolved in `a5hash v5`.